UniSharp/laravel-filemanager/README.md

     `php artisan vendor:publish --tag=lfm_public`

-1. If you want to customize the views, then pubish those:
+1. If you want to customize the views, then publish the package's views:

     `php artisan vendor:publish --tag=lfm_views`